Schemes of Learning

 Assessment and Feedback

 At the end of each unit, pupils complete a low-stakes assessment allowing them to consolidate their learning and close any gaps in their knowledge.
 A more formal assessment takes place each term, based on the content they have been learning in lessons.
 Following these assessments, pupils receive an in-depth analysis, detailing their areas of strength and development.
-Homework is set weekly, through a combination of paper-based and online homework.
-All pupils are subscribed to the website Mathswatch where they complete their online homework and work independently to further progress.
+Homework is set weekly on an online platform called Sparx Maths.

 Extra-Curricular Activities